 Waste Less When Shopping For Gifts This Christmas

 As we have less and less time to spare, Christmas shopping is quite often last-minute, rushed and intense.
 The stress of shopping for gifts can result in buying without much thought, to get it over with.
-This issue has led to an increase in overconsumption and tons of waste being produced every year, especially unwanted gifts.
+This issue has led to an increase in overconsumption and tons of waste being produced every year, especially unwanted Christmas gifts.

 To receive the Luxiders Newsletter, sign up here.